billearly/task-feed/README.md

 # Archived

-A small Apollo GraphQL server that persists to a mongo db (MongoDB Atlas).This was the backend service for the [Task project](https://github.com/billearly/task) which served as the Apollo client.
+A small Apollo GraphQL server that persists to a mongo db (MongoDB Atlas).
+This was the backend service for the [Task project](https://github.com/billearly/task) which served as the Apollo client.